indeavr/core/docs/core/01_what-is-glue42-core/01_introduction/introduction.md

 - set up your development environment;
 - host your applications under the same host and port by either serving them from the file system or proxying to a live server that listens on `localhost`;
 - bundle the **Glue42 Core** Environment in a package ready for deployment;

+### Glue42 Web Library

+The [**Glue42 Web**](../../../reference/core/latest/glue42%20web/index.html) library connects the client applications to the environment.
+It offer sets of APIs through which the connected applications can share data and control window behavior.
+For more information, see the [**Capabilities**](../capabilities/index.html) section.

 ## Requirements